lambdaclass/concrete/docs/VALUE_MODEL.md

 **Invariant (language-level).** References (`&T`, `&mut T`) are *scoped access*, not values you return and carry around.
-They may flow **downward** — into function/method calls, into callback parameters, and into borrow blocks — but a **safe-callable function or function *type* may not *return* a reference**, directly or nested inside any aggregate, alias, or generic instantiation.
+They may flow **downward** — into function/method calls, into callback parameters, and into borrow blocks — but **no function or function *type* may *return* a reference**, directly or nested inside any aggregate, alias, or generic instantiation.

+This is **Option A**, the strict form of the rule: the ban is *not* limited to safe code — a `trusted` function may not return a reference either.
+Trusted low-level code that must hand back a borrow uses a **raw pointer** (`*const T` / `*mut T`), which is not a reference type and is the sole low-level escape.
+There is deliberately no "trusted returns are exempt" carve-out, so the boundary verifier (`verifyNoReturnedRefs`, E0236) can reject *every* reference-return structurally, with no trust/safety class to special-case.

 This is intentionally the Hylo/Val-style mutable-value-semantics choice: mutation is allowed, but references are second-class, non-storable,